AdobeDocs/audience-manager.en/help/using/reference/beta-environment.md

 The beta environment is for testing your Audience Manager implementation.
 Changes made in beta do not affect production data.
 Contact your Audience Manager Partner Solutions representative if you're interested in using the beta environment.

+## Overview

+The beta environment is an exact replica of the production environment, without any experimental or unreleased features.
+Your login credentials from the production environment are valid in the beta environment.

 **Update Schedule**

 The beta environment is updated at the end of each month during off-peak hours.

+**Outbound Traffic**

+Outbound traffic is not enabled for the beta environment.

 <!--